callstackincubator/flows-ai/example/README.md

 - `bun run-organization-analysis.ts callstackincubator` - Analyzing an entire GitHub organization
 - `bun run-project-analysis.ts facebook/react-native` - Analyzing a single GitHub project
 - `bun run-organization-analysis-with-slack-message.ts callstackincubator` - Analyzing an entire GitHub organization and sending the report to Slack
+- `bun run-newsletter-analysis.ts` - Summarizing the "This Week in React" newsletter content and sending it to Slack

 ## Cloudflare Worker